kaist-cp/helpdesk/README.md

 #### Face-to-face meeting

-- Before asking for a meeting, write down a short meeting agenda and share it.
+- Before asking for a meeting, write down a meeting agenda and share it.

 - In the agenda, clearly state the purpose of meeting.
 It can be, but not limited to: (1) reporting the progress, (2) asking questions/opinions, or (3) just chatting.